-Maeshowe is the finest chambered tomb in north-west Europe and is more than 5,000 years old.
-Viking crusaders broke into the cairn in the 12th century and carved graffiti runes on the walls of the main chamber.
+Maeshowe is the finest chambered tomb in northwest Europe and is more than 5,000 years old.
+Viking crusaders broke into the cairn in the 12th century and carved graffiti runes on the main chamber walls.

 The captivating old town of Stromness is located on the shore of Hamnavoe, an inlet of Scapa Flow, and is the main ferry port on Orkney.

-Scapa Flow is a body of water sheltered by the islands of Mainland, Graemsay, Burray, South Ronaldsay and Hoy.
-Its sheltered waters have played an important role in travel, trade and conflict throughout the centuries.
+Scapa Flow is a body of water sheltered by Mainland, Graemsay, Burray, South Ronaldsay, and Hoy.
+Its sheltered waters have played an important role in travel, trade, and conflict throughout the centuries.

-A scenic drive with views of Scapa Flow, which was used by the British Navy during both World Wars.
+A scenic drive with Scapa Flow views, which was used by the British Navy during both World Wars.
 Scapa flow is the final resting place of HMS Royal Oak.

 Option to visit Scapa Distillery